KevinJC23/Diabetes-PredictiveAnalytics/README.md

    macro avg       0.90      0.81      0.85     12650
 weighted avg       0.94      0.95      0.94     12650
 ```
-- Similar to LinearSVC, Logistic Regression also performs well on classifying non-diabetes, with high precision and recall.
-- However, its recall for diabetes cases (63%) is slightly better than LinearSVC’s recall (62%).
+Similar to LinearSVC, Logistic Regression also performs well in classifying Class 0 (Non-diabetes) cases, achieving 96% for Precision.
+Additionally, the Recall was also notably high at 99%, meaning the model successfully identified all Class 0 (Non-diabetes) instances.
+The F1-Score for this class is 97%, reflecting a strong balance between Precision and Recall.
+Class 1 (Diabetes) shows a precision of 85% of the predicted diabetes cases being accurate.
+The Recall for class 1 (Diabetes) is 63%, which is slightly better than LinearSVC's Recall of 62%, indicating that the model was able to accurately detect 63% of the real diabetes cases.
+The F1-score for this class is 73%, indicating an improved balance between precision and recall compared to LinearSVC.
+Overall, the model achieved an accuracy of 95%, a macro average F1-score of 0.85, and a weighted average F1-score of 0.94.

 #### Random Forest